 This course will be available in Term 4 2020.

-This programme consists of 5 workshops that guide young people, their families and their schools on how to stay safe online.
-Focus is on social media, online bullying, toxic gaming and inappropriate content, what to do and where to go for help.
+This programme consists of 3 workshops that guide young people, their families and their schools on how to stay safe online.
+Focus is on wellbeing and mental health, social media, online bullying, toxic gaming and inappropriate content, what to do and where to go for help.

 DNA will pilot this programme over the next 12 months (online and face-to-face once safe to do so) and is looking to reach up to 50 whānau/classes/groups in Rotorua and the wider Bay of Plenty.
 We have been trialing this programme with a number of local and regional schools.